thiagoferreiraw/books/README.md

 **The Power of Habit (Charles Duhigg):** Great book to understand how we create our habits.
 For me, having such understanding is essential to build new habits and remove unwanted ones.
 Of course, I'm still a human, so I don't try to be perfect at getting those habits right and I'll have many failures.
 But even when I doesn't work as I expect, I can understand why it didn't work and adjust accordingly.

 **Site Reliability Engineering (Many authors at Google):** The book explains how Google manages their production systems, including explanations on how to manage incidents and outages, metrics, error budgets and a lot more.

+**Consider the Fork: A History of How We Cook and Eat (Bee Wilson)**: Interesting book about how kitchen utensils changed over time and how that might have shaped history.